Therapy Chiang Mai

 There are both short-term and long-term benefits of therapy.
 Some benefits of therapy may include: a sense of relief or calm; a feeling of satisfaction knowing that you are dedicating time to yourself; a greater sense of self worth or purpose; or increased clarity, and ease when it comes to making decisions and resolving conflict.

 Another one of the major benefits of therapy is gaining insight into negative core beliefs and doing the work to actively change these destructive thinking patterns.
 Negative self-talk and deeply ingrained negative core beliefs can have a significant impact on our relationship with others, and also our relationship with ourselves.
-If thought precedes action, then we must actively work to adjust our thinking if we want our actions, behaviors, and lives to change.
+If thought precedes action, then we must actively work to adjust our thinking if we want our actions, behaviours, and lives to change.
 This is the premise of most cognitive based therapy.

 IMPORTANT NOTE: Therapy is not always easy or comfortable.
 A good therapist will provide you with direct and honest feedback and present you with questions and challenges – particularly if they recognise that you are engaging in unhelpful or destructive thought or behaviour patterns.
 It is the job of the therapist to provide these kinds of reflections from a place of kindness and support and within a safe, therapeutic environment.